AlexJReid/blog/content/posts/local-api/index.md

 LOCAL HELLO WORLD
 ```

-This is a great example of being able to _patch_ a service at the resource level.
-It is useful during development and also for applying the _strangler pattern_ to older services, by gradually overriding resources and pointing them to a new implementation, while sending _everything else_ to the old implementation.
+This is a great example of using resolvers and routers to to _patch_ a service at the resource level.
+We can apply the _strangler pattern_ to older services, by gradually overriding resources and pointing them to a new implementation, while sending _everything else_ to the old implementation.

+These mechanics can be applied to a blue-green or canary deploy, where traffic is routed between different deployed versions of a service.
+This arrangement could be for a few minutes during a deployment, or for several months during a longer migration project.

 ## Drawbacks
 Asute readers will have noticed I have not mentioned ACLs or certficiates.
 These are vital part in ensuring that only trusted services can join the mesh.

 This pattern would be a bad idea to attempt on a production environment, unless you have a clickbait blog post planned: _I accidentally put my laptop into production and here's what happened!_

-One flaw in this approach is running a Consul agent locally over a potentially slow connection.
+Perhaps the biggest flaw in this approach is running a Consul agent locally over a potentially slow connection.
 Consul agents are designed to run within the same data center with a low latency (< 10ms).
-An alternative approach would be to provision a remote Consul agent on-demand, but continue to run Envoy locally.
-This would require some additional configuration but will probably work.
+An alternative approach would be to provision a remote Consul agent on-demand (or make a pool available to developers), but continue to run Envoy locally.
+This would require some additional configuration but is likely to work.

-There is a lot going on here, however I am confident that the ideas presented could be abstracted by some scripts to automate and simplify the process so that it is almost invisible to developers.
+There is a lot going on here but the ideas presented could be abstracted by some scripts to automate and simplify the process so that it is almost invisible to developers.

 ## Conclusion
 In the example scenario we have: